ameba23/lowtechnetwork/docs/tech_open_source.md

 ## GNU/linux

 * [Arch Linux](https://www.archlinux.org/) rolling release, meaning the lastest packages are always available. supportive user community, and huge user software repository (AUR).
 Very configurable on installation.
 Great package documentation on the wiki which you will find usefull whichever distribution you use.
 The entire wiki can be downloaded for reading offline.
-* [Debian](https://www.debian.org/index.en.html) many different computer architechtures are supported, a big, supportive user community, a huge pre-compiled software repository, and different builds for stable, unstable and testing.
+* [Debian](https://www.debian.org/index.en.html) 'the universal operating system'.
+Many different computer architechtures are supported, a big, supportive user community, a huge pre-compiled software repository, and different builds for stable, unstable and testing.
 Debian is purist about free software.
 Only completely non-proprietory packages are included in the official repository.
-Of course it is very easy to also install non-free packages, and a bundle of non-free extras (such as codecs for mp3) can be downloaded.
+Of course it is very easy to also install non-free packages, and a bundle of non-free extras (such as codecs for mp3, etc) can be downloaded.
 Many of the very popular linux distributions (eg. Ubuntu) are based on debian.
 The default desktop environment, currently gnome3, is in my opinion annoying, but it is easy to change it.
 * [DistroWatch.com](http://distrowatch.com/) website with a lot of information about the different linux distributions.
 * [UNetbootin](http://unetbootin.sourceforge.net/) Software to create